aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/use-pod-identity.md

 hide_table_of_contents: true
 ---

-To use EKS Pod Identity in your cluster, `EKS Pod Identity Agent` addon must be installed on your EKS cluster.
-Lets install it using below command:
+To use EKS Pod Identity in your cluster, the `EKS Pod Identity Agent` addon must be installed on your EKS cluster.
+Lets install it using below command.

 ```bash timeout=300 wait=60
 $ aws eks create-addon --cluster-name $EKS_CLUSTER_NAME --addon-name eks-pod-identity-agent